Presenting without technology doesn’t have to be boring

 Everyone’s sick of Powerpoint presentations simply because we rely too much on Powerpoints for business presentation.
 Actually, there’s nothing wrong with Powerpoint technology.
 The problem is us, the presenters!
 We have come to believe technology is the only way to make presentations interesting.

-But the best way to hook your audience without technology.
+But the best way to hook and impress your audience without technology.
 Teachers–ok, maybe not all teachers, but lots of great teachers–do it everyday.

-Ways to audibly “hook” your audience without a PowerPoint presentation
+Ways to audibly “hook” and impress your audience without a PowerPoint presentation

 1) Raising your voice.
 A monotonous tone is…monotonous.
 Dip your voice up and down with intonation, and also use different decibel levels (quieter talking, louder talking).
 Think of a song: it rises and drops between mezzo forte and forte.
 A song also quickens and slows in pace and that’s why listening to music isn’t boring.
 Take the idea of pace and volume level into account when you present so your audience stays engaged.